UCLALibrary/ideptoolkit/digprint.md

 3. Reference target should be photographed straight on with the same lighting that will be used to illuminate the materials.
 Avoid shadows and do not obscure color swatches on target when holding target in front of materials.

 #### Continue taking images and checking them in Lightroom
-1. Continually compare images to corresponding histogram to ensure evenly distributed light
+1. Continually compare images to corresponding histogram to ensure evenly distributed light.
-2. Keep an eye on battery levels on camera, lighting battery pack, laptop and flash remote
+2. Keep an eye on battery levels on camera, lighting battery pack, laptop and flash remote.

 ### Post Capture Breakdown
 * **Never unplug flash heads from battery pack while battery pack is on**
-* Turn off battery pack and then discharge remaining power using white button on the top of battery pack
+* Turn off battery pack and then discharge remaining power using white button on the top of battery pack.
-* Keep white portion of softboxes clean and white for maximum use
+* Keep white portion of soft boxes clean and white for maximum use.

 ### Post Capture Processing
-During capture the images in Lightroom will be in a RAW format.
-The best way to implement post capture changes is to do so to the .RAW file.
-Once all changes/edits have been made the files can be exported in TIFF or JPEG making them more functional across applications.
+During capture, the images in Lightroom will be in a RAW format.
+The best way to implement post-capture changes is to do so to the RAW file.
+Once all changes/edits have been made, the files can be exported in TIFF or JPEG, making them more functional across applications.

 Processing includes the following:
 1. Cropping/Skew